armhold/gocarina/README.md

 ## How it works

 We start with three "known" game boards.
 We split them up into individual tiles, one per letter.
 This covers the entire alphabet, and gives us our training set.
-We feed the tiles into the network one at a time, and calculate the error value for expected vs the actual result.
+We feed the training tiles into the network one at a time, and calculate the error value for expected vs the actual result.
 We do this repeatedly, until the network is trained (typically requires < 100 iterations).

-## Representation & Encoding
+## Representation & Encoding for the Neural Network

 The tiles are quantized to black & white, bounding boxed, and finally scaled down to a small rectangular bitmap.
 These bits are then fed directly into the inputs of the network.

 We use a bit string to represent a given letter.
-8 bits allows us to represent 256 different characters, which is more than sufficient to cover the 26 characters used in Letterpress (we could certainly get away with using only 5 bits, but I wanted to hold the door open for potentially doing more than just Letterpress).
+8 bits allows us to represent up to 256 different characters, which is more than sufficient to cover the 26 characters used in Letterpress (we could certainly get away with using only 5 bits, but I wanted to hold the door open for potentially doing more than just A-Z).

 For convenience, we use the natural ASCII/Unicode mapping where 'A' = 65, aka 01000001.
 So our network has 8 outputs, corresponding to the 8 bits of our letters.